Cubic Polynomials and Sums of Two Squares: Introduction

-\end{thm} Our result builds upon work of Friedlander and Iwaniec regarding values of quadratic polynomials expressible as a value of a quadratic form \cite{Friedlander}.
+\end{thm} Grechuk \cite{Grechuk}, \cite[p.
+406]{Grechbook} asked if there are infinitely many integers $n$ such that $n^3-2$ is a sum of two squares.
+Here we answer his question in a quantitative manner, showing that $B_{x^3-2}(X)\gg X^{1/3-o(1)}$.
+He also asked if there are non-trivial polynomial substitutions $R(t), S_{1}(t)$ and $S_{2}(t)$ such that $R(t)^3-2 = S_{1}(t)^2+S_{2}(t)^2$.
+Such a substitution is indeed possible if we take {

+} We remark that the above equations were derived using system $\mathbf{T}$, described in Section \ref{Substitutioninspirationcubicpol}, and we will briefly explain how they were gathered in Section \ref{Remarkcubicpolys}.
+Note that the arguments presented later for the proof of Theorem \ref{cubictheorem} cannot be straightforwardly generalised to the case of irreducible cubic polynomials with three distinct real roots.

+Our result builds upon the work of Friedlander and Iwaniec regarding values of quadratic polynomials expressible as values of a quadratic form \cite{Friedlander}.
+They prove that if $g(n) = an^2+bn+c$ is a polynomial with integer coefficients, and $\phi$ is a binary quadratic form, such that $g(n)$ and $\phi$ are ``compatible,'' then the number of $n \leq X$ such that $g(n)$ is represented by $\phi$ is $\gg \frac{X}{(\log X)^{1/2}}$ \cite[Theorem 2]{Friedlander}.
+We further remark that their result does not apply when $g$ is a reducible polynomial: if we take $\phi(y,z) = y^2+z^2$ and $g(n) = n(n+1)$, the number of $n \leq X$ such that $g(n)$ is a sum of two squares is $\ll \frac{X}{\log(X)}$ (this result is derived by applying the Brun or Selberg sieve, and has been previously stated by Hooley \cite[p.
+208]{Hooley}).

+Because $4n^3+3$ cannot be expressed as a sum of two squares, extending Theorem \ref{cubictheorem} to non-monic cubic polynomials demands further arithmetic consideration.
+Finally, we remark that we do not investigate the frequency of representation of cubic polynomials by other quadratic forms; our lower bound arguments should generalize to all quadratic forms of negative discriminant and monic polynomials of negative discriminant, but not for positive discriminants.

-Our result is also related to a result of Iwaniec and Munshi \cite{Munshi} regarding densities of rational points on the surface $\phi(y,z) = \mathbf{p}(x)$, where $\phi$ is an irreducible quadratic form with rational coefficients, and $\mathbf{p}(x)$ is an irreducible cubic polynomial in $\Q[x]$.
+This paper is also related to a result of Iwaniec and Munshi \cite{Munshi} regarding densities of rational points on the surface $\phi(y,z) = \mathbf{p}(x)$, where $\phi$ is an irreducible quadratic form with rational coefficients, and $\mathbf{p}(x)$ is an irreducible cubic polynomial in $\Q[x]$.
+We note additional related work regarding the study of Ch\^{a}telet surfaces \cite{Breteche}, \cite{Irving}, \cite{Woopaper}.